 Breach of Contract and Unjust Enrichment

 A significant portion of our practice is dedicated to representing businesses and individuals in every type of business contract dispute, whether one has been damaged by a breach and or accused of committing a contractual breach.
 The Robbins Firm has represented clients in matters ranging from high-dollar supply and service contracts to personal employment agreements.
-Our attorneys have assisted clients in pursuing their interests at every stage of the litigation process, whether securing favorable early settlements or protecting trial verdicts on appeal.
+Our Atlanta contract litigation attorneys have assisted clients in pursuing their interests at every stage of the litigation process, whether securing favorable early settlements or protecting trial verdicts on appeal.
 We are also experienced in handling cases through alternative dispute resolution forums, including arbitration and mediation.

 - In a dispute involving approximately $30 Million in a British Virgin Islands offshore investment vehicle, the Firm successfully defended an individual against breach of contract and other claims brought by a number of European investors.
 While finding that the Plaintiffs had entered into investment agreements with the British Virgin Islands investment vehicle itself, the Court found that no evidence existed to support Plaintiffs’ claims that they entered into contracts with our client, individually, or relied on our client to provide investment advice related to the investments.
 The court dismissed Plaintiffs’ complaint in its entirety.

 - Our firm represented a longtime technology client in a JAMS arbitration against a former customer for wrongful termination of a multi-year service agreement.
 After an arbitration hearing, the arbitrator issued an award in our client’s favor.
 The arbitrator concluded that the customer’s termination was wrongful, and awarded our client over $1 million.